IQTLabs/voices/reading.md

 strategically placed throughout the room.
 To imitate human behavior during conversation, the foreground speaker used a motorized platform, rotating over a range of angles during recordings.

+In addition to the full dataset, we also provide a mini-dev dataset.
+This dev set is a subset of the VOiCES full corpus.
+It maintains the data structure, but only includes audio files for four randomly selected speakers (50-50 female-male split) for data recorded in Room-1.

 ### Data format